XabirHK/ottivo/Readme.md

     Php 7.4
     composer
 ### Installation
-extract the zip file in your desired folder
+1. extract the zip file in your desired folder

-got to the root of the folder
+2. Go to the root of the folder

     cd Yourfoldername/ottivo/
     composer install'

+### Execute Program
-After completing the installation run
+1. After completing the installation run

- 'php bin/console YearlyVacation {year of interest}'. for example,
+        'php bin/console YearlyVacation {year of interest}'.

+    for example,

        php bin/console YearlyVacation 2020

-you will see the output as follows
+2. you will see the output as follows

     !
 [NOTE] Name: Hans Müller - Vacation Days: 29 - for year 2020
     !
 [NOTE] Name: Angelika Fringe - Vacation Days: 29 - for year 2020
     !
 [NOTE] Name: Peter Klever - Vacation Days: 27 - for year 2020